dtx3k/renpy-backup-saves/README.md

 ```
 run the script : ```python renpy-bckup.py```

-this wil make a new folder for every game inside _backup with the name of the game
+this wil make a new folder for every game inside _backup with the name of the game,
 inside there are the copies of all the saves for your save keeping
 ```
 Example: